koordinator-sh/koordinator/docs/proposals/scheduling/20251209-support-job-queuing-and-managment.md

 ## Goals

-*   Implement a declarative API (`Queue` CRD) for defining job queues with priority, capacity, and scheduling constraints.
+*   Implement a declarative API (`Queue` CRD) for defining job queues with priority.

+*	Implement a queue controller to manage the jobs based on queue settings.

 *   Integrate with Koordinator's scheduler to enforce queue-based ordering and resource allocation.